Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 implementation "androidx.fragment:fragment-ktx:$fragment_version"
 ```

+Positive
-We will also be using view binding for this example, so enable this.
+: We will also be using view binding for this example.
+By now you should know how to enable this in your project.

 ## Some refactoring